 What To Expect at a Vail Pot Shop

-The Vail Valley offers an array of medical and recreational marijuana dispensaries.
+The Vail Valley offers an array of medical and recreational marijuana dispensaries at locations all over the valley, from Eagle Vail to Gypsum.
 What can you expect when visiting a local dispensary?
-Let’s go inside one of our local dispensaries Roots RX to get an idea.
+Let’s go inside one of our local dispensaries to get an idea.

 First of all there, is ALOT of security